MarcinOrlowski/trans-tool/docs/developers.md

 # Quality control #

 `prop-tool` is Python 3 application.
 It has no external runtime dependencies, however code quality is automatically checked using additional tools that require additional installation.
 These tests are run automatically on the code repository against any new commited code and each pull-request created using Github Actions feature (see `.github/workflows` folder for configuration details).

-If you'd like to try them by hand locally here's how.
+If you'd like to run them locally by hand, here's how.

 ## Virtual environment ##